Laborieux-Axel/Equilibrium-Propagation/README.md

 ```
 ## Training

+When setting the flags `--todo 'train' --save`, a results folder will be created at results/(EP or BPTT)/loss/yyyy-mm-dd/hh-mm-ss with a plot of the train and test accuracy updated at each epoch, and an histogram of neural activations.
+The best performing model is saved at model.pt and the checkpoint for resuming training at checkpoint.tar.
+To resume training, simply rerun the same command line with the flag `--load-path 'results/.../hh-mm-ss'` and set the epoch argument to the remaining number of epochs.
+When the training is over, the final model and checkpoint are saved at final_model.pt and final_checkpoint.tar (they usually differ from the best model).

 ### Training a CNN on CIFAR-10 with symmetric connections

 + For the results on the MSE Loss function (relevant arguments `--loss 'mse'`):